This post may contain affiliate links. Please read my disclosure policy.

 On the other hand, I want to stress that virtually any pumpkin will work.
 If all you can find are the jack o’lantern type, I still encourage you to go for it.
 You can also try any of the exotic types, like a Cinderella pumpkin or the kind with blobby little warts all over.
 These are generally going to be more expensive, but they often have a deeper flavor, so they’re worth a try.

 If push comes to shove, and you are unable to find a pumpkin?
 Any yellow/orange fleshed squash will also make delicious baked goods.
+You cook it exactly the same way.
 That canned pumpkin in the store?
 It’s actually a type of squash, called Dickinson.
 True story!

 Ripeness is important

 You also want to make sure the pumpkin you are going to cook is completely orange all over.
 That is how you will know it’s ripe, which will give you the best flavor.
 Pumpkins will actually keep well for a few months.
-If you have a dry, cool place to put them, where there is no danger of them freezing.
+You need a dry, cool place to put them, where there is no danger of them freezing.
 Generally speaking, they will have better flavor as they age.
 We only have a spot to keep them until the weather gets really cold though, so I got started on them already.
-Otherwise, I would suddenly have a bunch of pumpkins that have to be cooked right now.
+Otherwise, I would suddenly have a bunch of pumpkins that must be cooked right now.

 Begin by washing the pumpkin all over.
 Dry it off, so that it will not be slippery as you try to get it ready.
 Line a large, heavy baking sheet with parchment paper, and set the oven to about 400º.
 Knock the stem off the pumpkin by tapping it against the counter, or hit it with something heavy, like a rolling pin.
 Throw the stem away.